Delemangi/synthra/README.md

 ### Installation (Docker Setup)

+The project contains two Docker Compose configurations. `docker-compose.yaml` is for the development environment, and `docker-compose.prod.yaml` is for the production environment.

 1. Run `git clone git@github.com:Delemangi/synthra.git` (or `git clone https://github.com/Delemangi/synthra.git`)
 2. Run `docker compose build`
    - If you need the Docker image built for a machine running ARM architecture, then use the `PLATFORM` build argument as such: `docker compose build --build-arg PLATFORM=linux/arm64`